-Rural regions in the United States largely lack high-quality Internet access, a fact that is well known with various solutions being publicly discussed at both the state and federal level.
+Rural regions in the United States largely lack high-quality Internet access, a fact that is well known with various solutions publicly discussed at both the state and federal level.
 However, too few have noticed that a substantial minority of rural areas actually have Internet infrastructure that is better than what metro regions have on average.
-Locally-rooted infrastructure cooperatives have already invested significantly in fiber-optic networks and are an under-appreciated tool for expanding access rapidly in a fiscallyresponsible manner across rural America.
+Locally-rooted infrastructure cooperatives have already invested significantly in fiber optic networks and are an under-appreciated tool for expanding access rapidly in a fiscallyresponsible manner across rural America.

 Rural communities have solved many past infrastructure problems by creating utility cooperatives.
 In the 1930s, farmers came together to build non-profit, member-owned electric cooperatives.
 These co-ops were able to borrow money from the federal government to build a grid across low-density and sometimes rugged terrain, everywhere from Maine to southern California.
 Decades later, people did the same to create telephone cooperatives.
-Introduction - 1 Problem: Bad Rural Connectivity - 2 The Cooperative Solution - 3 Why Fiber? - 4 Cooperative Fiber Map - 5 The Future is Cooperative - 6 Funding for Projects - 6 Recommendations - 8

-Cooperatives should be the foundation for bringing high-speed Internet service to rural America.
+Cooperatives should be the foundation for bringing high-quality Internet service to rural America.
 Internet service from satellite, dial-up, and DSL is too slow and unreliable for modern applications.
-Small towns and farming communities need high-speed Internet service to support their local economies, educate themselves, and generally improve their quality of life.
-Cooperatives have quietly proved that they can build Fiber-to-the-Home networks that are capable of speeds of more than 1 Gigabit per second (1,000 Mbps).
-As of December 2016 according to FCC data, 87 cooperatives offer residential gigabit service.
+Small towns and farming communities need robust Internet service to support their local economies, educate themselves, and generally improve their quality of life.
+Cooperatives have quietly proved that they can build Fiber-to-the-Home networks that are capable of speeds greater than 1 Gigabit per second (1,000 Mbps).
+More than 140 cooperatives offer gigabit service to residents or businesses.